magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Daily start time
 ----------------

-| We did not write the description to this field.
+| Time that the campaign will start sending.